Vidkun Quisling: Minister President

 Back at home, Quisling was now less concerned about Nasjonal Samling's membership and even wanted action to clean up the membership list, including purging it of drunkards.
 On 12 March 1942, Norway officially became a one-party state.
-In time, criticism of, and resistance to, the party was criminalised, though Quisling expressed regret for having to take this step, hoping that every Norwegian would freely come around to accept his government.
+In time, criticism of, and resistance to, the party was criminalised, though Quisling expressed regret for having to take this step, hoping that every Norwegian would freely come around to accepting his government.

 This optimism was short-lived.
 In the course of the summer of 1942, Quisling lost any ability he might have had to sway public opinion by attempting to force children into the Nasjonal Samlings Ungdomsfylking youth organisation, which was modelled on the Hitler Youth.
 This move prompted a mass resignation of teachers from their professional body and churchmen from their posts, along with large-scale civil unrest.
 His attempted indictment of Bishop Eivind Berggrav proved similarly controversial, even amongst his German allies.
 Quisling now toughened his stance, telling Norwegians that they would have the new regime forced upon them "whether they like it or not."
 On 1 May 1942, the German High Command noted that "organised resistance to Quisling has started" and Norway's peace talks with Germany stalled as a result.
 On 11 August 1942, Hitler postponed any further peace negotiations until the war ended.
 Quisling was admonished and learned that Norway would not get the independence he so greatly yearned for.
 As an added insult, for the first time he was forbidden to write letters directly to Hitler.